darkwyld/SimpleESI/REFERENCE.md

 class MyESI extends SimpleESI { use nodb; }
 ```

 Disables all uses of a database.
-No response caching is performed and no meta database is available.
+No response caching is performed and no meta database is being provided.
 The trait is useful for when no database is available on the system, or for debugging and to test how an application performs without any caching or database access.
-Calls to the `meta()`-method will not result in an error, but is only provided as a stub.
+Calls to the `meta()`-method will not result in an error, but is only implemented as a stub.
 It does not perform any function.

 ##### 1.2.2. `dirdb`